 - Preparation for advanced or independent study of a specific research topic.

-- they are able to compare and evaluate different approaches to understanding art traditions in China.
+- be able to compare and evaluate different approaches to understanding art traditions in China.

-- they are able to assess critically the materials and themes explored in the course through the use of particular examples from China.
+- be able to assess critically the materials and themes explored in the course through the use of particular examples from China.

-- they are able to provide a basis for further study at a PG research level for advanced students.
+- be able to provide a basis for further study at a PG research level for advanced students.

 Scope and syllabus

 The course primarily complements other MA offerings in East Asian archaeology, art history and museum practice.